gotchoices/MyCHIPs/doc/learn-protocol.md

 The term *server* may be used sometimes as roughly synonymous with *site.*

 ### Protocol Layers
-This document is defining the **protocol** whereby nodes communicate with each other to:
+This document is defining the model state level **protocol** whereby nodes communicate with each other to:
 - Establish tallies (formalized trading relationships) between entities
 - Send value via direct Chits on a single tally
 - Discover potential lift pathways through the network